QingheGao/Stochastic-simulation/README.md

 ## Assignments:

-1.The Mandelbrot set and its convergence properties.
+1.The Mandelbrot set and its convergence properties.(Monte Carlo Methods)

 2.Queueing systems

-3.simulated annealing
+3.Simulated annealing to solve traveling saleman problems